|Study day at venue|

 - Complaints/duty of candour

-- The role of a chaperone
+- The role of the chaperone

 - Principles of intimate examination, for example dignity and respect